qJake/hacc.dev/faqs.md

 * Apple Configurator (requires a Mac device)

 You may need to [add a website icon to your home screen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc){:target="_blank"} first.

+## General Questions

+### What do I do if HACC doesn't support a certain entity or tile type?

+No problem - just [submit an enhancement request](https://github.com/qJake/HADotNet.CommandCenter/issues/new?assignees=qJake&labels=enhancement&template=enhancement-request.md&title=){:target="_blank"} on our GitHub page so that we can track the request!